Common FAQs

 What is a Reg_spec?

-(register specification) is a configuration describing how a register should behave with respect to clock, reset, and optionally enable.
+A Reg_spec (register specification) is a configuration describing how a register should behave with respect to clock, reset, and optionally enable.

 What it contains:

-: Optional enable signal (only updates when enabled)
+clock: When the register triggers (clock edge)clear: Optional reset signalenable: Optional enable signal (only updates when enabled)

 How does reg_fb work?

-creates a "register with feedback" β a register whose next value depends on its current value.
+reg_fb creates a "register with feedback" β a register whose next value depends on its current value.

 Components: